pedrofurtado/microsoft_teams_incoming_webhook_ruby/README.md

 Because of this, the gem will not enforce any schema in message structure.
 The only required parameters are `url` and `text`.
 Any other options will be accepted, considering that Microsoft Incoming Webhook API accepts it.

-### Configuration of message structure lately of initialization

 The message structure and its fields can be defined in two moments:

 - Initialization of `MicrosoftTeamsIncomingWebhookRuby::Message` object